MyDemo-Organization/programming-practice-new/src/main/java/algo/dp/README.md

   - **Columns** : indices of the set i.e. a[column] => value of the element in the set at the index equal to column.
   - **dimensions** : ( targetSum + 1 ) x (setSize)
     - +1 to count for the zero target sum

+## 0-1 KnapScak
+- Same As Subset Just one condition change :)
+- o.e.
+- Used the same structure as the subset sum dp
+  - Use my solutions only and don;t go for the g4g solution